-These four groups of SNPs varied considerably in the modularity of their underlying genetic architecture (Figure 1C-F).
+The environmental response modules are shown in Figures 2C-F. Each connected network of SNPs can be considered a group of loci that shows associations with a distinct aspect of the multivariate environment.
 The “Multi” group stands for multiple environments because these SNPs showed associations with 19 to 21 of the 22 environmental variables.
-This group consisted of 60 top candidate SNPs across just 3 exome contigs and undirected graph networks revealed 2 sub-modules within this group (Figure 1c, g, Supplementary Figure 2).
-The “Aridity” group consisted of 282 SNPs across 28 exome contigs and showed associations with climate moisture deficit, annual heat:moisture index, mean summer precipitation, and temperature variables excluding frost (Figure 1b).
-All these SNPs were very similar in their patterns of association and grouped into a single network module (Figure 1d, Supplementary Figure 3).
-The “Freezing” group consisted of 176 SNPs across 21 exome contigs and showed associations with freezing variables including number of degree-days below 0oC, mean coldest month temperature, and variables related to frost (Figure 1b).
-SNPs from eight of the exome contigs in this group formed a single module, with the remaining SNPs mainly clustering by contig (Figure 1e, Supplementary Figure 4).
-The final group, “Geography,” consisted of 282 SNPs across 28 exome contigs that showed consistent associations with the geographical variables elevation and longitude, but variable associations with climate variables (Figure 1b).
-This was a loosely connected network consisting of several submodules with representation from 1 to 9 exome contigs (Figure 1f, Supplementary Figure 6).
-Even if the candidate loci that we studied consist of both true positives and false positive SNPs, our results suggest that there are largely non-overlapping genomic architectures underlying adaptation to these four primary aspects of the multivariate environment (Figure 1g).
+This group consisted of 60 top candidate SNPs across just 3 genes and undirected graph networks revealed 2 environmental response modules within this group (Figure 2C, G, Supplementary Figure 2).
+The “Aridity” group consisted of 282 SNPs across 28 genes and showed associations with climate moisture deficit, annual heat:moisture index, mean summer precipitation, and temperature variables excluding those that were frost-related (Figure 2B).
+All these SNPs were very similar in their patterns of association and grouped into a single network module (Figure 2D, G, Supplementary Figure 3).
+The “Freezing” group consisted of 176 SNPs across 21 genes and showed associations with freezing variables including number of degree-days below 0oC, mean coldest month temperature, and variables related to frost occurrence (Figure 2B, G).
+SNPs from eight of the genes in this group formed a single module (genes #35-42), with the remaining SNPs mainly clustering by gene (Figure 2E, G Supplementary Figure 4).
+The final group, “Geography,” consisted of 282 SNPs across 28 genes that showed consistent associations with the geographical variables elevation and longitude, but variable associations with other climate variables (Figure 1B).
+This was a loosely connected network consisting of several submodules containing 1 to 9 genes (Figure 1F, G, Supplementary Figure 6).
 Network analysis using structure-corrected associations between allele frequency and the environmental variables resulted in broadly similar patterns, although the magnitude of the correlations was reduced (Supplemental Figure 6).